anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 leverage the appearance of their identifier in the "rdapConformance" array (i.e., clients are signaled that a profile is in use).
-Profile extensions that mandate the implementation of another extension MUST require that the implementor include the extension identifier for that other extension in the "rdapConformance" array.
+Profile extensions that mandate the implementation of another extension MUST require that the implementer include the extension identifier for that other extension in the "rdapConformance" array.

 [@!RFC7480] mandates the implementation of HTTPS but does not mandate